tinko26/ao/docs/api/src/ao_sys/ao_queue4ptr.h.md

 void ao_qinsert_acq_end  (ao_qinsert_ptr_t * x);
 ```

-Begins or ends, respectively, the inserting of a pointer to an acquired memory block into a queue.
+Begins or ends, respectively, an inserting of a pointer to an acquired memory block into a queue.

 ## `ao_qinsert_ptr`
 ## `ao_qinsert_ptr_from`